Hosting a Yoga Retreat – Here’s how you can do one too!

 - Chickpea flour cookies

-- Gram flour cakes with tomato curry and tempered green peas (recipe for gram flour cakes and tempered peas will be posted very soon)
+- Gram flour cakes with tomato curry and masala sweet green peas (recipe for gram flour cakes and masala peas will be posted very soon)

 - Roasted potatoes

 - Pesto Pasta

 The atmosphere was very relaxed.
 Everyone chatted, laughed and shared stories while enjoying tea.

 When I was going through the process of planning and organizing the yoga retreat I thought I should devote a blog post to it in the hope of helping anyone who wants to plan a yoga retreat for their friends.